HTML Caching vs Static Asset Caching

 Setting up Full-page HTML caching with Cloudflare

-1. Log in to Cloudflare and open the website on which you’d like to set this up.
+1. Log in to Cloudflare and open the website where you’d like to set this up.

 2. Go to ‘Caching’ > ‘Cache Rules’: